Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Introduction

 Extrinsic defects in topological phases of matter have been increasingly studied in various examples in the condensed matter physics literature~\cite{bombin2010, kitaev2012, barkeshli2012a,you2012,lindner2012,clarke2013,cheng2012,barkeshli2013genon,you2013,barkeshli2013defect,barkeshli2013defect2, vaezi2013, teo2013,teo2013b,brown2013,petrova2013,kapustin2013,khan2014}.
 One purpose of our work is to provide a totally general treatment of extrinsic twist defects that captures all of their topologically nontrivial properties, provides a framework for computing them, and can be applied to arbitrary topological phases of matter.
 In recent years, such defects have also been studied in the mathematical physics literature, both for conformal field theory (CFT)~\cite{frohlich2007} and for topological quantum field theory (TQFT)~\cite{kapustin2010,fuchs2012}.
 While our work has some overlap with these, our approach is quite different.
 Our emphasis is on developing concrete methods that can be used to compute various topological properties of the defects and direct physical interpretations that apply in the condensed matter physics setting.

-The idea of ``gauging'' a discrete symmetry of a topological phase of matter is closely related to the concept of ``orbifolding'' in rational CFT~\cite{difrancesco,dijkgraaf1989}.
+The idea of ``gauging'' a discrete symmetry of a topological phase of matter is closely related to the concept of ``orbifolding'' in rational CFT~\cite{dijkgraaf1989,difrancesco}.
 However, while there are often close relations between CFTs and topological phases of matter, they are distinct physical systems, and so they each require their own physical understanding.
 Many of our general results and examples go beyond the analogous problem that has been studied in the CFT literature, for which the general results are limited.
 For example, much of the CFT work on orbifolding is typically focused on holomorphic CFTs, which correspond to only a small class of possible topological phases.
-The important classifying objects $([\rho], [\coho{t}], [\alpha])$ summarized above also have not, to our knowledge, been generally discussed in the CFT literature on orbifolding.
+The important classifying objects (the symmetry action, fractionalization class, and defectification class) summarized above also have not, to our knowledge, been generally discussed in the CFT literature on orbifolding.
+On the other hand, a CFT possesses a great deal of structure that does not exist in the corresponding MTC.
+As such, the orbifold construction can be applied to CFTs in ways that do not correspond to gauging the corresponding MTC.
+This distinction is highlighted by the fact that applying the orbifold construction multiple times to a CFT can result in the original CFT, whereas applying the gauging construction multiple times to a MTC cannot result in the original MTC.

 Our work on gauging topological phases of matter is closely related to work of \Refs{kirillov2004,muger2004}, which sets out to find a mathematical formulation in terms of MTCs of the concept of orbifolding in CFTs.
 For example, \Ref{kirillov2004} also contains results on the extended Verlinde algebra.
 Again, our results extend some of these mathematical results and put them into more concrete terms with direct physical context.